-Low HRV can indicate one side is dominant over the other, usually the sympathetic.
-This could be a sign your body is continually mounting a stress response; an increase in the sympathetic-to-parasympathetic ratio is being linked to increased cardiovascular morbidity and mortality .
+Low HRV can indicate one side is dominant over the other, usually sympathetic.
+This could be a sign your body is continually mounting a stress response; an increase in the sympathetic-to-parasympathetic ratio is linked to increased cardiovascular morbidity and mortality .

 Resting heart rate

 Resting heart rate is how many times your heart beats per minute at rest.
 The healthy range is between 60-100 beats per minute.
 Very healthy individuals, like long-distance runners, can have a resting heart rate as low as 40.

 Factors that affect resting heart rate include circulating hormone levels, physical fitness, and autonomic nervous system health.

 In a stressful situation, your heart rate might speed up.
 But by the end of it, it should return back to normal.
 An elevated heart rate for a prolonged amount of time is a sign your body may have an altered stress response.

 Many health devices can be worn to monitor heart rate.
 It's also easy to check it yourself.
 Using your pointer finger and index finger, place them on the opposite wrist just below the base of the thumb or on the side of the neck just below the jawbone.
 You should be able to feel each beat; count the beats in 15 seconds, and then multiply by four to get your heart rate.

 If you suspect you have an elevated heart rate, it's important to go to the doctor to rule out other health conditions.